 Figure 2.
 Example of mail flow, showing a large consulting firm using the Proofpoint Threat Protection Platform to reduce threats and spam getting through their existing gateway

-Drive behavioral change for better email reporting accuracy
+Drive behavioural change for better email reporting accuracy

-Once you improve your email security posture, the next step is to improve user phishing reporting habits and drive behavior change.
+Once you improve your email security posture, the next step is to improve user phishing reporting habits and drive behaviour change.

 As we noted in our last blog post [LINK], about two-thirds of user-reported messages, on average, aren’t malicious, suspicious or spam messages.
 Improving user email reporting accuracy can do wonders to reduce the number of false positive-reported messages.
 That said, we still suggest that users report anything they’re unsure about, as it’s better for your team to have visibility into the potential threats lurking in users’ inboxes.